filecoin-project/filecoin-docs/docs/install/lotus/README.md

 Lotus is an implementation of the Filecoin specification written in Go.
 You can run the Lotus client to interact with the Filecoin network.
 The Lotus project is created and maintained by Protocol Labs, the creators of IPFS, libp2p, and Filecoin.
 This section covers how to install the Lotus client on your machine.

-There are three types of Lotus client available:
+The Lotus client can be used for one of three use-cases:

 | Client        | Purpose                                                                                                                                                                         |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |